petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

    ![In the Actions tab, create actions mapped to buttons and link them to different URLs.](./data-set-views/images/06.png)

-- In the Pagination tab, configure the pagination options for the data set view.
+- Pagination tab: configure the pagination options for the data set view.
 Pagination divides a large set of data into smaller, more manageable parts.

    Set a default number of items per page and provide users with a list of options from which they can select their preferred number of items to display on each page.